ankitsharmagit/automating-test-case-generation-with-ai-h2s-hackathon/README.md

 - Store in BigQuery.

 ### Layer 3 – Metadata Enrichment
-- Detect and auto-tag regulations (HIPAA, GDPR, ISO, FDA).
+- Detect and auto-tag regulations (HIPAA, GDPR, ISO, FDA) and more in regulations.yaml
 - Extract verbs (actions) relevant for testing (e.g., encrypt, audit).
 - Normalize actors and data types.
 - Store enriched metadata for transparency.